swiftintellect/IsVipi-OSSN/README.md

-IsVipi OSSN (Open Source Social Network) New
+Previous Versions of IsVipi OSSN Depreciated
 ===========================================

 Please note that the previous versions of IsVipi OSSN have been depreciated.